 Make the Graham Cracker Crust Crumble:

-In a medium mixing bowl, combine the graham cracker crumbs, melted butter and sugar and mix until combined.
+- In a medium mixing bowl, combine the graham cracker crumbs, melted butter, and sugar and mix until combined.
 Press crumb mixture firmly into prepared baking dish.
-Using a long knife, score the crumb mixture into a 1 inch grid pattern, pressing the knife almost to the bottom of the crumbs to pan.
+Using a long knife, score the crumb mixture into a 1-inch grid pattern, pressing the knife almost to the bottom of the crumbs to the pan.
 Bake 10-12 minutes or until golden brown.
 Remove from oven and cool completely.
-Refrigerate until chilled completely and mixture is firm, preferably overnight.
+Refrigerate until chilled completely and the mixture is firm, preferably overnight.

 Make the Cheesecake mixture: